We Never Die

 We Never Die (Sose halunk meg) is a 1993 Hungarian comedy film written by, directed and starring Róbert Koltai.
 The film was selected as the Hungarian entry for the Best Foreign Language Film at the 66th Academy Awards, but was not accepted as a nominee.

+Plot summary

 The story is set in the 1960s and is about a traveling coat hanger salesman who educates his teenage nephew about life through their travels.